deprecated-near-examples/poker/README.md

 Staked column denotes how much is at stake at this moment by every participant.
 Initially there is a big blind of 6 token by player at seat 1, and small blind by previous player (at seat n).
 Player next to the big blind is first to play, in this case alice at seat 2.

-Turn column is denotes which player should play and what is the expected type of action from it.
+Turn column denotes which player should play and what is the expected type of action from it.
 User interaction in the middle of a round is only required on state `Betting`.

 For the purpose of demonstration we will show the point of view of each player.
 You can notice which player we are referring to from the context of from the name in the prompt.